-We will not defend these basic realist tenets here.
-Yet notice that our assumptions are relatively weak.
-They are compatible with straightforward absolutism, but also with a more perspectival metaphysics such as the fragmentalism about tense due to Fine (2005) or the fragmentalism about special relativity due to Lipman (2020).
-It is possible to offer a unified representations of reality from within one frame of reference (cf. the 'Lorentzian pedagogy' of Bell (1976)) and, by means of the Lorentz transformations, to reveal from one frame of reference how representations in another frame of reference are made true by this reality.
-We will see below that the kind of perspectivalism entailed by RQM is more radical than this, because in RQM it becomes impossible to translate between perspectives in a systematic way.6
+In fact, our assumptions are relatively weak.
+They are compatible with the possibility of an absolute conception of reality, but also with a more perspectival metaphysics such as the fragmentalism about tense due to Fine (2005) or the fragmentalism about special relativity due to Lipman (2020).
+For it is possible to offer a unified representation of reality from within one frame of reference (cf. the 'Lorentzian pedagogy' of Bell (1976)) and, by means of the Lorentz transformations (plus various further assumptions tied up with the Lorentzian pedagogy), to reveal from one frame of reference how representations in another frame of reference are made true by this reality.
+We will see below that the kind of perspectivalism apparently entailed by RQM is more radical than this, because in RQM it becomes impossible to translate between perspectives in a systematic way.8